We don't have any

 non-profits will only sell dogs for children

-(and won't sell to adults).
+(or only to adults).
 For instance,Paws

 With a Cause won't place a